laws-africa/indigo/docs/guide/editing.rst

     Be sure to read `Wikipedia's tutorial for writing tables <http://en.wikipedia.org/wiki/Help:Table/Manual_tables>`_.

+    Use this `table generator website <http://www.tablesgenerator.com/mediawiki_tables>`_ to easily start building a new table for a document.

     **Don't use** ``class="wikitable"`` even though they recommend it.

 This code::